-Robin Anna Smith (she/they/Mx) is a writer and visual artist, who has won awards for her senryu, haiku, and haiga.
-In 2018, she received a Pushcart nomination for one of her haibun.
-Her work focuses on disability, gender, and trauma, as well as systems from a neurodiverse perspective.
-Her work is published internationally, in numerous journals and anthologies.
-She has two collections: Systems Askew (2019), and Forsythia, which is forthcoming.
+Robin Anna Smith (they/their/Mx) is an award-winning Pushcart-nominated writer and visual artist.
+Their work focuses on disability, gender, trauma, and systems from a neurodiverse perspective.
+Their work is published internationally in numerous journals and anthologies.
+Robin has two haiku collections: Systems Askew (2019), and Forsythia, which is forthcoming.

-Robin is the Founding and Chief Editor for Human/Kind Journal and Human/Kind Press, a venue for topical and contemporary Japanese short-forms and art, and an Associate Editor at both Sonic Boom and Yavanika Press.
-She is more of a cats, dogs, and unicorns person than a people person.
+Robin is the Founder and EIC for Human/Kind Journal and Human/Kind Press, and an Associate Editor at both Sonic Boom and Yavanika Press.
+They are more of a cats, dogs, and unicorns person than a people person.

 Artist's Statement: I write both poetry and prose, often hybrids, such as haibun.
 My compositions are written plainly, the way I speak, because I want my stories to feel the way I do when I'm telling them verbally.
 When writing, I try to leave enough white space to allow a reader to come into my world and interpret things from their own vantage point and possibly come away with a new perspective.
 Sometimes, I'm told people are unsettled or disturbed by my work.
 While I don't purposely write to shock, I do attempt to reflect on subjects that people would often prefer to ignore, as well as highlight contradictions in everyday life.